vishnuatrai/vishnuatrai.github.io/source/_posts/2013-06-24-rails-4-activesupport-concern.markdown

 Rails 4 ActiveSupport::Concern is a very cool feature to organize your module in such a way that when you include module in a class you don't need to write extra callbacks to extend or include methods in your class.
 This feature is a great way to keep your code organized and DRY.
-This will also handles module dependencies.
+This handles module dependencies also.
 <!--more-->
 You just need to require activesupport/concern and need to extend your module with ActiveSupport::Concern.
 When you include your module in a class, included block will be executed with in class